likhonsdev/AgentV/docs/deployment.md

 ### Docker Deployment

-You can containerize Sifra UI for deployment to various platforms like Kubernetes, AWS ECS, or Google Cloud Run.
+You can containerize AgentV for deployment to various platforms like Kubernetes, AWS ECS, or Google Cloud Run.

 1. Create a `Dockerfile` in the root directory: